跳到主要内容

 提示

-This document helps you quickly get started with GitCode, including registration, login, creating a new project, submitting code, and more.
+This document will help you quickly get started with AtomGit, including registration, login, creating a project, and committing code.

-• Visit the GitCode website: https://gitcode.com, click on the "Register" button in the top right corner of the homepage, and fill out the required information to register an account.
+• Visit the AtomGit official website: https://gitcode.com, click 「Register」 in the top right corner of the homepage, and fill in the required information to register an account.

-• If you already have an account, click the "Login" button in the top right corner.
-You can choose to log in via SMS or password, and it also supports third-party logins through CSDN, HBuilder, GitHub, Gitee, and WeChat.
+• If you already have an account, click 「Login」 in the top right corner, and you can choose to log in via SMS or password.
+It also supports third-party account login such as CSDN, Hbuilder, GitHub, Gitee, and WeChat.

-• After completing registration or successfully logging in, click on the "New" button in the top right corner of the homepage and select "New Project" to create your own project.
+• After completing registration or successfully logging in, click 「New」 in the top right corner of the homepage and select 「New Project」 to create your own project.

-• Concept explanation for parts of the information needed when creating a new project:
+• Explanation of some information that needs to be filled when creating a new project:

-1. Project repository type: GitCode supports different types of repositories for storing code and managing versions.
+1. Project repository type: AtomGit supports different types of repositories for storing code and managing versions.

-• Code repository: Used for storing and managing the source code, script files, and related development resources of a project.
+• Code Repository: Used to store and manage the source code, script files, and related development resources of a project.

-• Dataset repository: Used for storing structured or unstructured data, typically datasets required for AI/ML model training and evaluation.
+• Dataset Repository: Used to store structured or unstructured data, usually the dataset needed for AI/ML model training and evaluation.

-1. Set the project visibility range: Controls the access permissions for the project.
+1. Set project visibility scope: Controls the access permissions of the project.

-• Public project: Accessible by everyone, suitable for open-source projects.
+• Public Project: Anyone can access it, suitable for open-source projects.

-• Private project: Accessible only by project members, suitable for enterprise or personal projects.
+• Private Project: Only project members can access it, suitable for enterprise or personal projects.

 Note

-When choosing "Public" for an open-source project, be mindful of protecting sensitive information.
+When choosing "Public" for an open-source project, be cautious about protecting sensitive information.

-1. Initialize the project: When creating a project, GitCode provides the following initialization options to help quickly set up the project structure:
+1. Initialize the project: When creating a project, AtomGit provides the following initialization options to help quickly set up the project structure:

-• Add an initial README file: The README is the main documentation page of the project, used to introduce the project's content, features, and usage methods.
+• Add an initialized README file: The README is the home page document of the project, used to introduce the project content, functions, and usage methods.

-• Add a .gitignore file: Used to ignore files that do not need to be uploaded to the repository, such as local environment configurations, log files, and compiled results.
+• Add a .gitignore file: Used to ignore files that should not be uploaded to the repository, such as local environment configurations, log files, and compilation results.

-• Add a LICENSE file: The LICENSE file declares the usage rights and open-source license of the project.
+• Add a LICENSE file: A LICENSE file declares the usage rights and open-source license of the project.

-• After filling in or selecting all the information, click "Create Project" to create your first project.
+• After filling in/choosing all the information, click 「Create Project」 to create your first project.

-After the repository is created, you can submit code using the following process:
+After the repository is created, we can submit code through the following process:

-Before cloning the project, ensure that Git is globally configured locally:
+Before cloning the project, ensure that Git's global configuration is completed locally:

-Copy the project address and clone it to your local machine:
+Copy the project address and clone it locally:

 1. Create a branch

-When developing in an enterprise or collaborating with multiple people, we often create multiple branches.
+When developing in a company or working on multi-person collaboration, we often create multiple branches.

 • Execute the following command to create a new branch:

-git checkout -b <new branch name> # directly create and switch to a new branch
+git checkout -b <new branch name> # Create and switch to the new branch directly

-If the branch creation is successful, it indicates that a new branch has been successfully created:
+After creating the branch, it indicates that a new branch has been successfully created:

-• After completing the above steps, you have successfully modified the code and submitted it!
+• After completing the above process, you have successfully modified the code and submitted it!

-A Pull Request (PR) is a mechanism for code collaboration.
+Pull Request (PR) is a code collaboration mechanism.
 It allows developers to submit code changes to the main branch or other branches and merge these changes through code review, testing, and discussion.
-In enterprise development or collaborative development, we need to submit PRs; if you are a project manager or an individual developer, you may not need to submit a PR.
+In enterprise development or multi-person collaboration development, we need to submit PR; If you are a project manager or individual developer, there is no need to submit PR.

-1. Select the corresponding source branch (the branch where you made the code changes) and target branch (the branch to which you want to submit the code), then click "Next."
+1. After selecting the corresponding source branch (the branch where you modified the code) and target branch (the branch where you want to submit the code), click 「Next」.

-1. After filling in the PR title and description, click "Create" to successfully create a PR, notifying the relevant managers to review the PR.
-Once approved, the code will be synchronized to the merged branch, and the entire PR process ends.
+1. After filling in the PR title and description, click 「Create」 to successfully create a PR, notifying the relevant manager to review the PR.
+After the review is passed, the code can be synchronized to the merged branch, and the PR process ends.

 Common Git Commands